 The ‘First Steps’ project is for blind and partially sighted children aged 18 months to 11 years and supports the child and their family in their first steps in physical exercise by providing a free activity pack including adaptive equipment, information and one-to-one support from a First Steps Officer at BBS.

 The child’s journey into sport begins when the First Steps pack is delivered directly to their doorstep.
 This fun activity pack contains: a balloon, a customisable ‘Jangles’ ball with bells inside, a ball pump, a reward chart, tactile stickers and an activity booklet to help children increase mobility, learn new skills and gain confidence, but more importantly have a lot of fun.

-First Steps is coming to Yorkshire!
-If you are based in Yorkshire and know a child with a visual impairment that could benefit from the project, please get in touch.
+First Steps is going national!
+If you know a child with a visual impairment that could benefit from the project, please get in touch.

 See My Voice